What Are The Benefits Of Serverless Computing?

 One of the most popular FaaS offerings is AWS Lambda from Amazon Web Services (AWS), which allows developers to run code without provisioning or managing servers.
 AWS charges for the compute power you use according to 100 millisecond increments.
 As a result, developers can focus on their code and event triggers and AWS does the rest.

-Other serverless offerings include IBM’s OpenWhisk, an alternative event-based architecture, Microsoft has Azure Functions, and Google’s Cloud Functions.
+Besides AWS, additional serverless vendors include IBM’s OpenWhisk, an alternative event-based architecture, Microsoft has Azure Functions, and Google’s Cloud Functions.

 When it comes to cost, serverless offers a lower cost of ownership (TCO) than virtual machines (VMs) and containers for most new applications, even though the serverless pricing model is essentially the same as existing VMs.
 This is because serverless infrastructure can be easier to maintain, so reducing developer time as there is no need to provision, configure and manage infrastructure, particularly in response to changing market conditions – just tweak the code as required.
 Once the task has been carried out, the container is taken out of service, so eliminating any ongoing cost of a dormant container.